Skip to main content

 Cisco traditionally sells a unique product SKU per country/territory.
 These devices have features enabled or disabled as necessary.
 Cisco Meraki’s philosophy is making IT simple and a software implementation is used to automatically set the right features based on the identified regulatory domain for an MR. This simplified software implementation allows Meraki to ship a single SKU worldwide and is applicable to MR access points (APs) and MX security appliances with Wi-Fi (MX-W) capabilities.

-MX Products will not support a manual override of the regulatory domain, please contact support in case of alerts.
-For more information follow this link.
+MX and Z-Series products will not support a manual override of the regulatory domain in the Meraki dashboard.
+Contact Meraki Support in case of alerts.

 The regulatory behavior defined in this document does not apply for LTE and users may need to buy region-specific products for LTE support with MX devices.